-The number of Bible hours required for transfer students is determined at the time of your initial enrollment at OC.
+\The number of Bible hours required for transfer students is determined at the time of your initial enrollment at OC.
 Subsequent transfer hours do not affect the number of hours required.

 - You must complete a minimum of 30 semester hours in a major and a minimum of 18 hours in a minor.
 At least one-half, or 22 hours (whichever is smaller), of the work in the major or major/minor program must be completed at OC.
-In majors that contain a specialization, at least three-fourths of the work required for that specialization must be completed at OC. - You must complete the core curriculum requirements as listed in the catalog. - You must have at least 10 semester hours of courses numbered 3000 or above in your major field and a total of not less than 30 semester hours overall in such courses. - You must have a total GPA on all courses of not less than 2.0 and the same overall average on all work done in the major field. - You may not count toward graduation more than 15 semester hours with a grade of "D".
-If you have more than 15 hours of "D" grades in courses required for graduation, you must retake the specific course or courses to replace those "D" grades. - You must complete at least 30 semester hours at OC (at least 15 of which must be in the senior year), be a full-time student for at least one semester, and be in attendance during the semester of graduation.
+In majors that contain a specialization, at least three-fourths of the work required for that specialization must be completed at OC. - Courses may satisfy requirements in the core and the major and/or the core and the minor (a process known as "double-dipping") a minor requires at least 18 hours of additional unduplicated courses.
+If there are no common courses in the requirements for a major and the requirements for a minor, the student may major and minor in the areas.
+When there are courses required in both the major and the minor, the student may not earn a major and minor in those areas. - · You must complete the core curriculum requirements as listed in the catalog. - You must have at least 10 semester hours of courses numbered 3000 or above in your major field and a total of not less than 30 semester hours overall in such courses. - You must have a total GPA on all courses of not less than 2.0 and the same overall average on all work done in the major field. - · You may not count toward graduation more than 15 semester hours with

+- a grade of "D." If you have more than 15 hours of "D" grades in courses required for graduation, you must retake the specific course or courses to replace those "D" grades. - You must complete at least 30 semester hours at OC (at least 15 of which must be in the senior year), be a full-time student for at least one semester, and be in attendance during the semester of graduation.